Road Layers Explained: GSB, WMM, DBM & BC

 Road Pavement Structure

-A flexible pavement consists of multiple layers, each serving a specific structural purpose.
-From bottom to top: Sub-grade → GSB → WMM → DBM → BC.
+A flexible pavement consists of multiple layers: Sub-grade → GSB → WMM → DBM → BC.

 GSB (Granular Sub-Base)